DabDatBass/Scratch-Tools/README.md

 # Scratch Tools

+This is the forked version of Scratch-Tools for testing.

 You can visit the Scratch Tools website **[here](https://scratchtools.edu.eu.org/)**.

-This is the GitHub page for the Scratch User Management Project collaboration.
-Please find all the details [here](https://scratch.mit.edu/discuss/topic/449445/)!
+The original can be found **[here](https://github.com/Looky1173/Scratch-Tools)**.